tom-draper/persona/README.md

 # Persona

-A easy tool to probabilistically generate personas based on an input location using real world demographic data, with features including age, sex, sexuality and ethnicity.
+A tool for probabilistically generating personas based on a given location using real world demographic data, with features including age, sex, sexuality and ethnicity.
 This project was originally intended for building representative and inclusive characters for stories.

 ## Usage